Boutiqe hotels in Brighton 17 Boutique hotels

 Show prices

-In Brighton’s vibrant city centre, The Selina Brighton is located on the promenade.
-With stunning sea views and surrounded by clubs and restaurants, the hotel also offers free WiFi.
-Rooms feature ...
+In Brighton’s vibrant city center, The West Beach Hotel Brighton is located on the promenade.
+With stunning sea views and surrounded by clubs and restaurants, the hotel also offers free WiFi. ...

 Q Square by Supercity Aparthotels